-State law requires agencies to give veterans, surviving spouses of veterans, and orphans of veterans preference in the selection process when candidates are similarly qualified.
+State law requires agencies to give veterans, surviving spouses of veterans and orphans of veterans preference in the selection process.
 We specifically encourage managers to consider the skills and experience obtained through federal government service.

 The Uniformed Services Employment and Re-employment Rights Act (USERRA) protects civilian job rights and benefits for veterans and members of Reserve components and provides protection for veterans with disabilities.